wp-plugins/ipu-chart/readme.txt

 IPU-Chart is an easy to use shortcode that creates SVG based bar, pie and line charts out of your CSV data.

-IPU-Chart takes a csv file (Texteditor, Excel, Numbers etc.) and displays it as a chart.
-IPU Chart is based on SVG and works perfectly on large computer screens as well as on tablets and smaller mobile screens.
+The plugin takes a csv file (Texteditor, Excel, Numbers etc.) and displays it as a chart.
+IPU-Chart is based on SVG and works perfectly on large computer screens as well as on tablets and smaller mobile screens.
 For browsers that do not support SVG an alternative image can be set.

-<h2>Features</h2>
+**Features**

 * Create bar, pie and line charts
 * Enter the csv data directy in you blog or page